 Apparently Jennifer did not mention that Ren was capable of magic in her report.
-Now that he thought about it, he never used his magic in front of her.
-If anything, she probably requested for him to be put in a position where he could utilize the full potential of his intellect.
+Now that he thought about it, he never used his magic in front of Jennifer.
+If anything, Jennifer probably requested for him to be put in a position where he could utilize the full potential of his intellect.
 There’s a large amount of elements to consider in the art of war, other than just a huge murder fest.
 He just thought that she knew he had magic, which was the reason why he was sent to the magic academy in the first place.
 Then again, this would serve as a delectable surprise when he took the top seat for himself.
 Jennifer mentioned that everyone there would hardly be a challenge to Cecilia.
 In that case, there was no way anyone could be stronger than him, since he had never lost a fight to Cecilia.

-The chopper landed without a hitch.
+The plane landed without a hitch.
 A remote island in the middle of nowhere of the ocean.
-It was very modernized, kind of like Honolulu except much smaller.
+It was very modernized, kind of like Honolulu, except much smaller.
 From the runway, he could see the school, as well as a large clock tower that stood tall in the center.
 As they got closer, it became clear that the clock tower resembled the Big Ben in London.
 It was surrounded by classrooms that formed the corners of a square.
 The student dorms were constructed outside of the classroom perimeters, and in the far back opposite of the runway was the arena where mock battles took place.

 “Ren!
 This way,” Prof. Kamui called out.